flatland-association/flatland-rl/CONTRIBUTING.md

     ```shell
     git add .
     git commit
-    # Your favorite editor will open, allowing you to enter a message that describes your changes.
+    # Your favorite editor opens, allowing you to enter a message that describes your changes.
 The first line is the
     # subject line.
 Use sentence capitalisation (but don't end with a period) and limit it to 50 characters.
 It's good
     # practice to use imperative mood, e.g. "Add new feature that does X".
 If you need more space to describe your
     # changes (focus on the what and why, less on the how), add an empty line and then continue with the body.
 Try to
-    # keep every line at 72 characters.
+    # limit every line in body to 72 characters.
     git push origin name-of-your-bugfix-or-feature
     ```

 7. Open a pull request on GitHub targeting the `main` branch.

-## Pull Request Guidelines

-Before you submit a pull request, check that it meets these guidelines:

-1. Include tests to verify correct behaviour.
-2. Format the code according to PEP 8 (an IDE like PyCharm can do this for you).
-3. Update the docs if you add new functionality.
-Put your new functionality into a function with a docstring, and add the feature to the list in `README.md`.
-4. Make sure your changes work with Python 3.8, 3.9 and 3.10.
-We force pipelines to be run successfully for pull requests to be merged.
-5. Get an approval from at least one member of the core team.
-This is to ensure that the [Technical Guidelines](#technical-guidelines) are respected and that the code is well tested.
+Make sure to fill out the template.
+A review from a core team member is automatically requested.
+At least one approval is required to merge.
+8. Once successfully reviewed, squash-merge the PR.
+This collapses all the commits into one and merges it into the `main` branch.
+Please adjust the subject line and body of the commit to accurately reflect your changes.

 ## Technical Guidelines